 I slipped my whip from it’s belt loop and let it snake along the ground in my right hand.
 I kept my left free encase I needed my long knife or to work my buckle.
-My carrier bag slung low, and I shifted so it stayed along my back.
+My carrier bag slung low, and I shifted so it stayed along my back, only protecting my ancestor mattered.
 I took my stance before I responded.

 “Come now Belgun, do you think I will go so easy.”

 “It is time for justice for all your thefts Idaho.”

 I laughed, how could I not.
 He said his villain’s monologue with such a straight face.
 I heard the whispered words of his warriors behind him.

 “How can returning ancestors to their families be theft?”

 My words were cut short as he cocked his gun.
 It is common for the primitive man to rely on such violent tools.
 He squinted through the darkness, and the sound of wood dipping into water slipped from the air behind me.
 It was almost time.